 There are two Advanced Learner Classes in Year 9.
 They each have an enriched academic programme.
 There is also a third class which takes an advanced Mathematics programme.
 Advanced Learner Classes are set more challenging work, with a particular focus on developing Higher Order and Critical Thinking.

 In Year 10 there are two Advanced Learner classes that have accelerated learning pathways.
 One class takes Level 1 NCEA Science.
-One of the classes also takes Level 1 Geography while the other takes Senior Social Studies (which offers NCEA Level 1 credits).
+Both classes take Senior Social Studies (which offers NCEA Level 1 credits).
 Level 1 Mathematics is offered to appropriate students.
 This accelerated programme ensures that GATE students are challenged academically.